Patriot Alliance Association: History

 The organization was founded in 1993 and has been subjected to multiple public complaints of harassment and aggression.
 Because of this, its members have been informally labeled "Communist thugs in Taiwan".
 Members of the PAA engaged in altercations with Falun Gong-practitioners during demonstrations in front of the Taipei 101 square in 2010 which escalated to physical violence.

 Zhang Xiuye is a founding member of the PAA.
 She was born in Shanghai, married a Taiwanese and then moved to Taiwan around 1993, after which she and her husband divorced.
 According to some sources, Zhang is considered the leader of the PAA.

+In January 1997, the Chosun Ilbo, a conservative South Korean newspaper, reported that the PAA, along with the New Party, was a "far-right" and "anti-Korean"; the report stated that they had torn up the South Korean national flag in protest against the South Korean government and pro-environmental South Korean demonstrators who opposed the Lee Teng-hui administration’s attempt to transfer Taiwan’s nuclear waste to North Korea's territory through negotiations with the North Korean government.

 Another member of the PAA is the Vietnamese-born Su An-sheng (蘇安生), who had reportedly kicked the former President of Taiwan, Chen Shui-bian, in the back.

+On August 2018, 30 members of pro-Beijing Taiwanese groups, including the PAA, staged a protest in downtown Taipei in front of the Japan–Taiwan Exchange Association—Japan’s official liaison office for Taiwan—chanting slogans such as "Don’t forget Japan’s history of aggression against China" and "Japan must pay compensation to the comfort women."
+They are accused of collusion with mainland China, claiming Taiwan's sovereignty over Senkaku Islands (known as the Diaoyu Islands in China and Taiwan) claims.
+In recent years, pro-Beijing groups waving the Five-Star Red Flag in the streets have become a prominent sight in Taiwan, prompting calls for regulations to be imposed.

-In July 2022, the Taipei District Prosecutors’ Office disclosed that the PAA's attempts to influence Taiwanese politics were funded by the Taiwan Affairs Office in China.
+In July 2022, the Taipei District Prosecutors' Office disclosed that the PAA's attempts to influence Taiwanese politics were funded by the Taiwan Affairs Office in China.
 Wanted notices were issued for Lin Ming-mei, the wife of former party chairman Chou Ching-chun, and the party's secretary-general, Zhang Xiuye.